Netherlands travel budget: what do things cost?

 Transportation

 How much does it cost to fly to the Netherlands?
 Well, it depends on the dates.
-I recommend SkyScanner because they can find the best deals across all of the airlines.
+I recommend SkyScanner because this website can help you find the best deals across all airlines.
 Also make sure to read our other article: how to save money on your airplane ticket.

 Most tourist districts in the city centers contain everything that you’ll want to see, and it’s small enough to walk from one end to the other.
-If you don’t feel like walking, exploring the Dutch cities by bicycle is also a great option.
+If you don’t feel like walking, try cycling!
+I can easily think about 10 reasons why you should explore the Dutch cities by bicycle.
 Renting a bike for the day can cost as little as €7 and is much cheaper than car parking prices and public transportation.
 You only need (public) transportation when traveling to other cities throughout the Netherlands.
 Unless you love cycling all day….
 One of the best ways to get around the Netherlands is by train.
 It’s comfortable, easy, and inexpensive.
+Read this article for tips about using public transportation in The Neterhlands.

 • One-hour canal cruise: € 15 / $ 16